 Persons with disabilities are provided with increased protection on the labour market.

-The RPES maintains a record of disabled persons to whom it provides a service pursuant to this Law.
+The NPES or RPES maintains a record of disabled persons to whom it provides a service pursuant to this Law.
 The record contains identification data concerning the disabled person, information on his job restrictions and possibilities for reason of his state of health, information on the legal reasons for which he was recognized as a disabled person, and information on vocational rehabilitation provided.

 Disabled persons shall have the right to vocational rehabilitation.
 Vocational rehabilitation shall be provided by the RPES.
 Vocational rehabilitation encompasses careers advisory services, selecting a job or other gainful activity, vocational training for a job or other gainful activity, intermediation, maintaining and changing jobs, changing careers and creating suitable conditions to perform the job or other gainful activities.